Lenn Sakata: Major league

 Sakata was on the 1983 Orioles team that won the World Series.
 He is remembered in Orioles lore during the 1983 pennant race when he substituted to play catcher, a position he had not played since childhood, in the tenth inning of the August 24, 1983, game at Baltimore's Memorial Stadium.
 The Orioles had replaced their starting catcher and his backup while rallying to tie the game in the ninth inning.
 Three Toronto Blue Jays hitters reached first base; each one took a big lead, thinking it would be easy to steal a base on Sakata.
 Tippy Martinez proceeded to pick each Blue Jays base runner off first base.
 Sakata then hit a walk-off home run in the bottom of the tenth to win the game.
+Also in 1983, Sakata ended a forgettable streak against the Chicago White Sox.
+For the first 6 seasons of his career, the White Sox were the only American League team Sakata had failed to get a hit against, having zero hits in his first 66 career at-bats against them, before finally getting a hit against the White Sox on August 11, 1983, in the 7th inning against Floyd Bannister.

 Sakata played parts of his final three major league seasons with the Orioles (1985), and as a free agent signing with the Oakland Athletics (1986) and the New York Yankees (1987).
 While sparsely used in Oakland, he hit .353 in 34 at bats during his penultimate season.
 He spent part of each of these seasons with the teams' Triple-A affiliates.
 Playing for Oakland's Triple-A affiliate, the Tacoma Tigers, he may have had his best year in baseball as a batter, hitting .313, with 27 doubles, 66 runs, and 48 RBIs in 399 at bats; with 52 bases-on-balls and 11 stolen bases without getting caught stealing.